Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 - RDW: European type approval Tesla with provisional validity in the Netherlands

-- Tesla Netherlands: Full Self-Driving (Supervised)
+- Reuters: Tesla launches Full Self-Driving in Lithuania